transfem-org/TransFish/docker/README.md

     }
 }
 ```
-Note: Make sure you set `server_name` in the above to your domain.
+Note: Make sure you set `server_name` in the above to your domain, and `$upstream_app` to the name for your calckey container.

 Once you bring up both the `swag` reverse proxy container with the above configuration, and the `calckey` containers, you should be serving your instance and be able to browse to it at `https://yourdomain.whatever`.